What to Know About Buying Guns in Nevada

 Who Can Buy Guns in Nevada?

 Nevada state law also requires a background check for owning a gun.
-Licensed dealers are authorized to conduct a thorough background check to ensure that they do not sell guns to unauthorized persons.
+Licensed dealers are authorized to conduct a thorough background check to ensure they do not sell guns to unauthorized persons.

 The following persons may not purchase or possess firearms in Nevada: